saltsthlm/protips/callingBack.md

 }
 ```

-So, once the `end`-message is recieved we will parse the data and call the `callback` passing `parsedData` as the `player` parameter.
+So, once the `end`-message is received we will parse the data and call the `callback` passing `parsedData` as the `player` parameter.

 Whee-he!
 That was a mouthful.

 ## Summary

 I hope that this made the flow easier to follow.

 * Callback functions (or callbacks for short) are functions that we pass as parameters
 * By using callback functions we can get an asynchronous flow going, asking the long running code to call us back
 * This means that the main thread is free to do other things (serve the next request for example)
 * It's very common for callback functions to be inlined and abbreviated (using the `=>` syntax) making them a bit messy to read.
 But now that should be clearer for you too